When Technologists Forget the Warning

 • We gained infotainment but lost trust.

-This leaves us trapped in blinded deadens of certainties of yesterday and the endless fragmentation of today.
-The challenge for projects like the #openweb is finding a path beyond this deadlock of not returning to centralised authority or surrender to endless relativism.
-But the rebuilding of shared processes that hold diversity without demanding conformity.
+This mess leaves us trapped in blinded deadens of certainties of yesterday and the endless fragmentation of today.
+The challenge for projects like the #openweb is finding paths beyond this deadlock – not returning to centralised authority or surrender to endless relativism, but rebuilding shared processes that hold diversity without demanding conformity.

 This is where projects like the #Fediverse, #OMN, and the #4opens matter.
 Their value is not primarily technical, their value is social.
 They are historical lived experiments in creating spaces where cooperation emerges without central control.
 Where differences coexist without immediate fragmentation and where communities develop shared infrastructure without surrendering autonomy.

-The #KISS task is to create conditions where many narratives can coexist while still allowing collective action.
+The #KISS task is creating conditions where many narratives can coexist while still allowing collective action.
 That is harder than either modern certainty or postmodern scepticism.
 But it is the path through the era of #climatechaos, #dotcons platform monopolies, social fragmentation, and democratic decline.

 Power is built, not granted – Power comes from power – it is something people build, organise, and create together.
 In the best outcomes, power is shared and circulated.
 But it is rarely something simply handed down from above.
 A lot of modern political thinking still struggles with this.
 It imagines power as something that belongs to institutions, leaders, owners, or authorities – something granted through permission.